Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Conclusion

 \section{Conclusion}

-We contribute to the field of sequential decision processes by proposing a nonparametric mixture model based Thompson sampling.
-We merge the advances in the field of Bayesian nonparametrics with a state of the art MAB policy (\ie Thompson sampling), and allow its extension to complex domains with model uncertainty.
-The proposed Bayesian algorithm provides flexible modeling of convoluted reward functions with convergence guarantees, and attains the exploration-exploitation trade-off in complex MABs with minimal assumptions.
-Empirical results show good cumulative regret performance of the proposed nonparametric Thompson sampling in challenging domains, remarkably adjusting to the complexity of the underlying bandit --- and bypassing model mispecification --- in an online fashion.
-With the ability to sequentially learn the nonparametric mixture model that best approximates the true reward distribution, the proposed method can be applied to diverse MAB settings (without stringent model specifications) and attain reduced regret.
-A future direction is to tighten the presented regret bound, as well as to apply the proposed method to other real MAB applications where complex models are likely to outperform simpler ones.
+We contribute to the field of sequential decision making by presenting a Bayesian nonparametric mixture model based Thompson sampling that attains reduced regret under reward model uncertainty.
+We merge advances in the field of Bayesian nonparametric models with a state-of-the art MAB policy, allowing for its extension to complex, previously elusive multi-armed bandit domains.
+The proposed Bayesian nonparametric Thompson sampling provides flexible modeling of continuous reward functions with convergence guarantees, and attains successful exploration-exploitation trade-off in complex MABs with minimal assumptions.
+To the best of our knowledge, \texttt{Nonparametric TS} is the first method to successfully operate, without any fine-tuning, in bandits with different per-arm continuous reward distributions, not necessarily in the exponential family.